 How You Can Help

 - If you are a father, first make your relationship with your own children a priority!
-Find creative ways to spend time together.
+Find creative ways to spend time together, like trying out an indoor obstacle course for kids.
 There are many ways for parents to bond with children.
 Even the simple, everyday moments mean so much!
 Just being present and available in the day-to-day speaks volumes.
 Be a dad who is involved.
 The National Responsible Fatherhood Clearinghouse, most commonly known as “fatherhood.gov”, has countless tips and activities for dads regarding parenting, being intentional with your kids, and truly being involved.
 You can also get connected with a fatherhood program for additional support.
 Responsible fatherhood programs exist all over the country!

 - Do your best to be available to kids in your community that do not have a good relationship with a father figure at home.
 This can be your nieces and nephews kids at your church, on your child’s sports team, or even your kids’ best friends.
 Model what a healthy, safe, and strong father relationship looks like.

 - If you’re not currently a dad, you can do the same!
 Volunteer in your community, become a mentor, get involved in foster care, coach a sports team, attend a father-daughter dance as a father figure, or connect kids in your life to positive male role models.

 - Support single moms!
 Single parenthood is tough – working, paying bills, school drop offs, extracurricular activities, meal planning, grocery shopping, doctors appointments, love, nurturing – it all adds up!
 Bring a mom in your community a meal, offer to watch her kids for a night off, or run errands for her.
 Also, if the fathers of the children in your life are not around, resist the temptation to speak poorly of them.
 By speaking badly of one of the adults who helped create a child, the child often comes to believe there is something inherently wrong with them, too.